samplemaker/freefem_matlab_octave_plot/README.md

 savemesh(Th3d,"3d_mesh_file.mesh");
 ```

-The FE-Space connectivity and the PDE simulation data can be written with the help of macros located in the `ffmatlib.idp` file.
-Following command saves the FE-Space sequence `Vh`:
+The FE-Space connectivity and the PDE simulation data can be written with the help of two macros located in the `ffmatlib.idp` file.

+The following command saves the FE-Space sequence `Vh`:
 ```Matlab
 ffSaveVh(Th,Vh,"vh.txt");
 ```

-Following command saves three data arrays into one text file:
+The following command saves three data arrays into one text file:
 ```Matlab
 ffSaveData3(u,Ex,Ey,"data.txt");
 ```

-In order to import the created files into the Matlab/Octave workspace the functions [ffreadmesh](#ffreadmeshfct) and [ffreaddata](#ffreaddatafct) must be used.
+In order to import the ASCII text files into the Matlab/Octave workspace the functions [ffreadmesh](#ffreadmeshfct) and [ffreaddata](#ffreaddatafct) must be used.

 <a name="notesoncompilation"></a>